|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 16: Mursi Tribal Encounter

-This morning we will enjoy a very unique Mursi Tribal encounter outside of their village.
+This morning we will enjoy a very unique Mursi tribal encounter outside of their village.
 The Mursi women have the custom of expanding their lower lips using disks that gradually get larger and larger.
 These are people who farm the land and breed livestock; they live in almost complete isolation from the rest of the world.
 After our visit, we return back to Jinka where we will explore a small but very interesting local anthropological-ethnological museum run by a German foundation, dedicated for the different tribes of the Omo Valley.
-Overnight in Jinka.

 Day 17: Turmi